BigOokie/skywire-wing-commander/README.md

 I have built and tested this on the following setups - but please note it is still considered *ALPHA*:
 - DIY Raspberry Pi Miner
-- Official SkyMiner (using official OrangePi images)
+- Official Skyminer (using official OrangePi images)
 - DIY on MacOS.

 **YOU TAKE FULL RESPONSIBILITY**